shoui520/shoui520.github.io/docs/routine.md

 Sentences written in kana make it easier to tell which is which though.

 This page [https://killergerbah.github.io/asbplayer/](https://killergerbah.github.io/asbplayer/) displays the subtitles in a list.
 This makes it easier to go back to a line you missed.
+It only works if you had it open before loading the subtitle.

 **This also enables you to "read" the anime!
 Which I recommend you do!!!**